airalab/robonomics-wiki/docs/ru/raspberry-setup.md

 ```bash
 ssh ubuntu@192.168.43.56
 ```
-Password is "ubuntu".
+<robo-wiki-note type="note">Password is "ubuntu-hass".</robo-wiki-note>

+## Manually Installation
+If It's necessary, you can create PRi image manually.
+For this you should choose **64-bit Ubuntu Server 22.04 LTS or newer** in RPi imager and then repeat "RPi Imager part".
+The required image you can find in RPi imager program.

-## Home Assistant
+### Home Assistant installation
 Now we need to install Home Assistant to the Raspberry Pi.
 Detailed instructions can be found [here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).
 You need to install `Home Assistant Core`.
-It's actual version is 2021.11.5 and instruction assumes that we already have installed Python 3.9 or newer.
+It's actual version is 2022.6.7  and instruction assumes that we already have installed Python 3.9 or newer.

 Update your system and install necessary packages:
 ```bash